AdaGold/api-muncher/README.md

 ## Purpose
 Create a web application that will display recipes based on a search term.
 We will utilize an API from Edamam called the [Recipe Search API](https://developer.edamam.com/edamam-recipe-api).

+### Baseline
+Before you start writing _any_ code:

+- Explore the API documentation to become familiar with the request(s) you can make
+- If desired, create a Trello board to manage tasks

+Once you've explored the API docs, this project:

+- requires an individual **branch** and fork
+- Use better_errors for debugging purposes
+- requires you to create a Rails application
+  - conform to Rails conventions on naming and inflection
+  - by using `rails new .` you will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app

+**You shall submit a pull request _with a meaningful pull request description_ once you are done with the baseline which shall be merged before moving onto implementing the requirements. _Do not push any additional code until your baseline PR has been merged_**

 ### Detailed Requirements
 **Search**:
 - The user shall type in a search term that will: